-6.2.1 Procurement
+8.2.1 Procurement

-Refrigerant is shipped and stored in 30 and 100 pound (13,6 and 45 kg) metal cylinders.
-Approximately 24 pounds (10,9 kg) are used in the central system.
-If vehicle is equipped with an auxiliary A/C system, then approximately 5.5 lbs (2,5 kg) will be needed.
+Refrigerant is shipped and stored in metal cylinders.
+It is serviced in 30 and 100 pound (13,6 and 45 kg) cylinders.
+Approximately 24 pounds (10,9 kg) are used in the system.

 It will be impossible to draw the entire refrigerant out of the cylinder.
 However, the use of warm water when charging the system will assure the extraction of a maximum amount of refrigerant from the cylinder.